pleasureman/testimprovement/article/resource_management_english.md

 range: greater than the value of memory limit<br>
 unit：b,k,m,g<br>

-Get the value of the relevant cgroup file by executing the following command.
+Verify the value of the relevant cgroup file by executing the following command.

     $ docker run -ti -m 300M --memory-swap 1G ubuntu:14.04 bash -c "cat /sys/fs/cgroup/memory/memory.memsw.limit_in_bytes"
     1073741824

-From the above log, when memory-swap is limited to 1GB, the value of the cgroup file is 1073741824 and its unit is Byte.
+When memory-swap is limited to 1GB, the value of the cgroup file is 1073741824 and its unit is Byte.
 In short, 1073741824B is equal to 1GB.

 <table>
   <thead>